arosboro/myers-briggs-predictor/README.md

 ## Current State of Affairs

-1. Procedurally generated Signature Images have been provided in json format.
+1. Procedurally generated 16x16 pixel heatmaps with validated labels have been provided
-2. Network weights for a network trained to thousands of epochs have been provided.
+2. Network weights for a network trained to thousands of epochs have been provided
-3. Vue Components replecate the scaffold's functionality with Typescript
+3. Vue Components replecate the scaffold's User Interface functionality with TypeScript
-4. WebWorker ported from JavaScript to TypeScript
+4. WebWorker and data fetching ported from JavaScript to TypeScript
-5. Vue niceties such as prettier ensure that the code smell is reduced
+5. Vue.js niceties such as prettier ensure that the code smell is reduced

 ## Roadmap